triesaugustrianto/F-FSW2300964-36-TA-CoffeeLinkShop-Gold/readme.md

-# Trying To Make Challenge Of Gold Chapter From Binar (Smple Rest API Tith Knex)
+# Trying To Make Challenge Of Gold Chapter From Binar (Simple Rest API With Knex And MCR Petern)

 ## About
-this code is how to make simple rest API with knex about coffeshop use url localhost:3000/home to know about manual book of this project (Coffee Link Shop)
+this code is how to make simple rest API with knex about Coffee Link Shop use url localhost:3000/home to know about manual book of this project (Coffee Link Shop)
 * products module
 theres are any :